RafaelDeJongh/MyAnimeList-Modern-RDJ-Theme/README.md

 }
 </pre>

-All these colors can be adjusted to your own liking, just make sure that you put the edited root code **AFTER** the "License" part to avoid conflicts and so that it can be properly overwritten without the need of !importants.
+All these colors can be adjusted to your own liking, just make sure that you put the edited root code **AFTER** the "License" part to avoid conflicts, and so that it can be properly overwritten without the need of !importants.

 I hope you like this addition so you can alter the color set to your own personal liking without going too deep into the code!